If you divorce or separate from your spouse, you'll have a lot of things to sort out. For example:

 If you're not sure if you should change your agreement, you can ask for help.

-But if you have to go court, the court can't change the agreement.
-It can only set aside (cancel) part of the agreement, or even all of it, and replace it with a court order.
+If you can’t agree about changing the agreement and you’ve tried mediation, you might have to go court.
+The court can set aside (cancel) part of it, or even all of it, and replace it with a court order.
 But it needs to look at certain things before it can do this.